ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 We can see that our `GetHistoryAsync` resolver injects the `keyAndSpan` parameter from our scoped execution state.

-With our resolver in place we now need to register a field in our `AssetPriceChangeType`.
-For this add the following code into the `Configure` method.
+With our resolver in place, we must register a field in our `AssetPriceChangeType`.
+For this, add the following code into the `Configure` method.

 ```csharp
 descriptor